Skip to main content

 Shared Tasks

 The functions described in this article are available in all plans except the Light plan.
-If you have created at least two family accounts, you can collaboratively edit and view calendars, contacts in the address book, tasks, and files within this group.
+If you have set up at least two Family Accounts, you can collaborate and view shared calendars, address book contacts, tasks, and files within this group.

-Every share, that is everything that can be shared, is organized as a folder in mailbox.
-Sharing address books, calendars, tasks, and file folders therefore always follows the same pattern.
+Every share in mailbox — that is, everything that can be shared — is organized as a folder.
+The process of sharing address books, calendars, tasks, and file folders therefore always follows the same pattern.

-To use a task list in the family account, a member with a family account must first create a new task folder.
-To do so, open mailbox Office, go to the Tasks tab (1), click on the link Add new folder (2), and enter a suitable name (3).
+To use a task list within the Family Account, one member with a Family Account must first create a new task folder.
+To do this, open mailbox Office, go to the Tasks tab, click Add new folder, and enter a suitable name.

-To make the newly created task folder available to other members of the group, open the context menu of the folder (the icon with the three horizontal lines (4), Figure 2) and select the menu item Share / Permissions (5).
-Records are not shared automatically unless you configure the shares.
+To make the newly created task folder available to other members of the group, open the folder’s context menu by clicking the icon with the three horizontal dots and select Share / Permissions.
+Records are not shared automatically unless you configure the sharing settings.

-In the following dialog Permissions for folder Family tasks (Figure 3), you can add several or all members of your group.
-There are different roles, which you can choose by clicking on the Details drop-down menu:
+In the dialog window Permissions for folder Family Tasks (Figure 3), you can add several or all members of your group.
+There are different roles available, which can be selected via the Details dropdown menu:

 • Viewer: read-only access